-Johnson wins Trump’s approval for tough approach to Brexit
+Johnson acknowledges touch and go prospects for Brexit deal

 But the pair were barely past the elegant winding staircase at the Hotel du Palais when it became clear that each had a different vision of what a trade deal might look like.
 The United States has said it is ready to negotiate a post-Brexit trade deal with the U.K. in pieces — rather than London’s wish of a comprehensive pact.

 Johnson pledged a “fantastic deal once we clear up some of the obstacles in our path.”
-Trump interrupted promising “lots of fantastic mini-deals.”
+Trump interrupted, promising “lots of fantastic mini-deals.”

 The British prime minister badly needs a trade deal with the United States.
-After taking power last month he vowed that Britain would leave the EU on time with or without a divorce deal, cutting the country off from the EU’s single market of 500 million people.
-A no-deal Brexit would see new tariffs and border checks on trade between Britain and the EU, seriously disrupting business.

 Supporters of Brexit say a free trade deal with the United States can help make up for any reduction in commerce with the EU after Britain leaves the bloc’s single market for goods and services.
 In 2018, Britain did almost half its trade with the EU, while the U.S. accounted for 18% of U.K. exports and 11% of imports.

 “We’re working on a very big trade deal and I think it’s going to work out,” Trump said.